mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

    - Use the `Expense` option and select the petty cash account for payment.
 4. Replenish petty cash by transferring funds from your bank account.

 ---

 ## Chapter 20 Exercises

-This chapter provides a practical exercise combining all vendor-related transactions, helping you review and ensure accuracy in your QuickBooks Online entries.
+This chapter provides a practical exercise combining all vendor-related transactions, helping you review and ensure accuracy in your QBO entries.

 1. Ensure your trial balance and vendor balance detail match the provided examples before starting.
 2. Carefully enter the provided transactions.
 3. Compare your trial balance and vendor balance detail to the examples after completing the exercise.
 4. Troubleshoot and correct any discrepancies using techniques from previous chapters.

 ---